 Read more ► Is Fibromyalgia Real?

-It's essential to find a doctor that can support you in managing Fibromyalgia.
-Suppose you think you're not getting your needs met with your medical professional.
-In that case, you might want to consider finding another doctor, or more than one doctor, to manage your Fibromyalgia symptoms.
+If you think you're not getting your needs met by your doctor, consider finding another doctor, or more than one doctor, to manage your fibromyalgia symptoms.

 Here are some healthcare practitioners to consider:

-Board-certified rheumatologists practice western medicine and are perhaps the best specialist to visit if you think you have Fibromyalgia but don't yet have a diagnosis of Fibromyalgia.
-They are doctors who deal with rheumatic diseases, from rheumatoid arthritis to other autoimmune disorders.
+Board-certified rheumatologists practice western medicine and are perhaps the best specialist to visit if you think you have fibromyalgia but don't yet have a diagnosis.

-Neurologists diagnose and treat symptoms including, but not limited to, headaches, migraines, brain fog, other pain issues, tingling, pins and needles, or burning in hands and feet.
+Neurologists diagnose and treat symptoms including, but not limited to, headaches, migraines, brain fog, other pain issues, tingling, "pins and needles", or burning sensation in your hands and feet.